 Giving blood after recently getting a tattoo can be dangerous.
-Though uncommon, an unclean tattoo needle can carry a number of bloodborne infections, such as:
+Though uncommon, an unclean tattoo needle can carry a number of bloodborne viruses, such as:

-That said, you may still be able to donate blood if you got your tattoo at a state-regulated tattoo shop.
+That said, you may be able to donate blood in under 3 months if you got your tattoo at a state-regulated tattoo shop.
 State-regulated shops are routinely monitored for safe and sterile tattooing practices, so the risk of infection is low.

-Getting a tattoo at a tattoo shop that’s not state-regulated makes you ineligible to donate blood for a full year.
+Getting a tattoo at a tattoo shop that’s not state-regulated makes you ineligible to donate blood for 3 months.

-States and regions that don’t require tattoo shops to be regulated include:
+States that don’t require tattoo shops to be regulated include:

-State-regulated tattoo shops are required to pass certain safety and health standards to avoid contaminating blood with bloodborne conditions.
-These standards can’t be guaranteed in states with unregulated tattoo shops.
+State-regulated tattoo shops are required to meet certain safety and health standards in order to avoid contaminating their customers’ blood with bloodborne conditions.
+These standards can’t be guaranteed in unregulated tattoo shops.

-If your piercing was done with a single-use gun or needle at a state-regulated facility, you should be able to donate blood.
-But if the gun was reusable — or you’re not absolutely sure that it was single-use — you shouldn’t give any blood until a year has passed.
+If the gun was reusable — or you’re not absolutely sure that it was single-use — you shouldn’t give any blood until 3 months have passed.

 Conditions that affect your blood in some way may make you ineligible to donate blood.

-Conditions that make you permanently ineligible to donate blood include:
+Conditions that make you permanently ineligible to donate blood to the American Red Cross include:

 - hepatitis B and C